fleetdm/fleet/docs/Using-Fleet/Log-destinations.md

 - Plugin name: `pubsub`
 - Flag namespace: [pubsub](../Deploying/Configuration.md#pubsub)

-Note that messages over 10MB will be dropped, with a notification sent to the fleet logs, as these can never be processed by Pub/Sub.
+Messages over 10MB will be dropped, with a notification sent to the Fleet logs, as these can never be processed by Pub/Sub.

 ### Apache Kafka